 actor "Men Don't Cry" "The Frog"

-Emir Hadžihafizbegović is a lead actor in two films presented at BHFF this last and he is a prolific and a renowned actor with a long list of award winning films on his resume.
-Emir has appeared and been in more than 80 roles in theater and on TV spanning a 30 year career.
-Mr Hadžihafizbegović was born in the Bosnian city of Tuzla in 1961.
+Emir Hadžihafizbegović is a lead actor in two films presented at BHFF this last and he is a prolific and renowned actor with a long list of award-winning films on his resume.
+Emir has appeared and been in more than 80 roles in theater and on TV spanning a 30-year career.
+Mr. Hadžihafizbegović was born in the Bosnian city of Tuzla in 1961.
 He received his diploma in acting at the Academy of Arts in Sarajevo in 1986.
 He was awarded the Golden Arena for best actor at the Pula Film Festival and Best Actor Award at the Durban International Film Festival.
 Hadžihafizbegović was also the Minister of Culture and Sport in Sarajevo Canton.